pingcap/blog/2017-05-23-perconalive17.md

 ![TiDB Binlog](media/image_12.png)

 On the other hand, TiDB can output binlogs too.
 We build TiDB Binlog toolset to make it possible for 3rd party applications synchronize data from TiDB cluster.
-As TiDB-server is distributed, binlog pumper should be deployed in every TiDB-server instance and send it to a component we called ‘Cistern’.
+As TiDB-server is distributed, binlog pumper should be deployed in every TiDB-server instance and send it to a component we called 'Cistern'.
 Cistern will sort the transactions by TransactionID (aka. timestamp) in a short period of time, and output as protobuf for downstream application.

-For data migration, we don’t have our own tool.
+For data migration, we don't have our own tool.
 We use Mydumper/Loader for data backup and restore in parallel. you can use Mydumper to export data from MySQL and MyLoader to import the data into TiDB.

 [Back to the top](#top)